How to get started in Master’s Figure Competitions

 What advantages do you feel you had being a bit older getting ready for your first show?

 Five years ago I was 30 pounds heavier.
-I decided a year ago I wanted to get in better shape and at the suggestion of my trainer (Aaron Harrison) set a goal to prepare for a figure contest.
+I decided a year ago I wanted to get in better shape and set a goal to prepare for a figure contest.
 Family support is critical when going through the training process.
 My husband, who is my biggest cheerleader, has been instrumental in preparing all of my meals leading up to the contest!

-How did you come about working with Julie in the Online Contest Prep Program?
+How did you come to choose Julie Lohre ass your figure competition coach in her Online Contest Prep Program?

 Words to live by: Effort plus determination equals results.